 - Take the engine cowling off and check for fuel or water leaks.
 If you find leaks, consult your safe boating mechanic.

 - Wipe everything down and spray with an anti-corrosive like WD 40 or Quick-lube.
-Be sure to lubricate all the moving parts such as the shift and throttle cables, carburetor valves, etc.
+Be sure to lubricate all the moving parts, such as the shift, throttle cables, carburetor valves, etc.

 - Replace the cowling and wipe it down.
 Keep a canvas or plastic cover on the engine between trips.